newjersey/navigator.business.nj.gov/content/src/fundings/pace-apprenticeship-in-career-education.md

 ---
 filename: Pace Apprenticeship in Career Education
 name: Pace Apprenticeship in Career Education
-displayName: Pace Apprenticeship in Career Education
+displayName: pace
 urlSlug: pace-apprentice
 id: pace
 openDate: ""
 dueDate: ""
+summaryDescriptionMd: >-
-descriptionMd: The Pre-Apprenticeship in Career Education (PACE) program aims to better align secondary, post-secondary, adult education, and occupational training to meet labor demands unique to New Jersey and develop career pathways leading to economically sustainable wages.
+  The Pre-Apprenticeship in Career Education (PACE) program aims to better align secondary, post-secondary, adult education, and occupational training to meet labor demands unique to New Jersey and develop career pathways leading to economically sustainable wages.

+  Programs funded through PACE provide education and training leading to one of the following outcomes:

+  1. Admission into a [USDOL Registered Apprenticeship](https://www.nj.gov/labor/career-services/apprenticeship/findaprogram.shtml) program 2.
+Admission into a post-secondary college, or occupation-specific career training 3.
+Employment with a starting wage no lower than $15 per hour
 callToActionLink: https://www.nj.gov/labor/research-info/grants.shtml
 callToActionText: Learn more
 fundingType: grant